sbail16/actor_overlap/README.md

 >Anna KENDRICK Lamar
 <br/>Stockard CHANNING Tatum

 The game provides the unshared names as well as headshots of each person as clues.
+API script for TMDB included to download your own headshots.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>